 An Invitation to Paris

-Journalism educators and their students gathered in Paris for an International Media Seminar March 11-21, 2016.
+Journalism educators and their students will gather in Paris for an International Media Seminar March 19-25, 2017.

 Missouri Southern State University and Northwestern University have sent the largest delegations to the seminar over the longest period of time, but schools such as the George Washington University, Trinity College, Washburn University, and Bowling Green State University have also been regular participants.